Mathematical joke: Humorous numbers

-The number 42 appears prominently in the Douglas Adams trilogy The Hitchhiker's Guide to the Galaxy, where it is portrayed as "the answer to the ultimate question of life, the universe and everything".
-This number appears as a fixed value in the TIFF image file format and its derivatives (including for example the ISO standard TIFF/EP) where the content of bytes 2–3 is defined as 42: "An arbitrary but carefully chosen number that further identifies the file as a TIFF file".
+The number 42 appears prominently in the Douglas Adams trilogy The Hitchhiker's Guide to the Galaxy, where it is portrayed as "the answer to the ultimate question of life, the universe, and everything".
+This number appears as a fixed value in the TIFF image file format and its derivatives (including, for example, the ISO standard TIFF/EP), where the content of bytes 2–3 is defined as 42: "An arbitrary but carefully chosen number that further identifies the file as a TIFF file".

 The number 69 is commonly used in reference to a group of sex positions in which two people align to perform oral sex, thus becoming mutually inverted like the numerals 6 and 9.
-Because of this association, "69" has become an internet meme and is known as "the sex number" in certain communities.
+Because of this association, "69" has become an internet meme and is known as "the sex number" in some communities.

+In the context of numerical humor, one classic example is the joke, "Why was six afraid of seven?
+Because seven eight (ate) nine!"
+The humor in this statement originates from a linguistic play on numbers and fundamental arithmetic.

 Calculator spelling

 Calculator spelling is the formation of words and phrases by displaying a number and turning the calculator upside down.
 The jest may be formulated as a mathematical problem where the result, when read upside down, appears to be an identifiable phrase like "ShELL OIL" or "Esso" using seven-segment display character representations where the open-top "4" is an inverted 'h' and '5' looks like 'S'.
-Other letters can be used as numbers too with 8 and 9 representing B and G, respectively.
+Other letters can also be used as numbers, with 8 and 9 representing B and G, respectively.

-An attributed example of calculator spelling, which dates from the 1970s, is 5318008, which when turned over spells "BOOBIES".
+An attributed example of calculator spelling, which dates back to the 1970s, is 5318008, which, when turned over, spells "BOOBIES".

 Limericks

-A mathematical limerick is an expression which, when read aloud, matches the form of a limerick.
-The following example is attributed to Leigh Mercer:
+A mathematical limerick is an expression that, when read aloud, matches the form of a limerick.
+The following numerically correct example is attributed to Leigh Mercer: